thin-edge/thin-edge.io/docs/src/operate/c8y/remote_access.md

     />
 </p>

-If you click on connect after the proper configuration an websocket window opens and thin-edge.io triggers the <code>c8y-remote-access-connect</code> plugin to reach that websocket.
+If you click on connect after the proper configuration an websocket window opens and %%te%% triggers the <code>c8y-remote-access-connect</code> plugin to reach that websocket.

 <p align="center">
     <img